nadeemcite/nadeemcite/README.md

 ---

-I help businesses turn manual workflows into AI-powered products.
-With 12+ years in software, I design and ship LLM applications, autonomous agents, and automation pipelines end to end — from prototype to production on GCP.
+Lead engineer with 12+ years shipping production systems.
+For the last five years I've worked as a forward-deployed engineer for frontier AI labs and top-tier AI companies, designing and delivering agentic platforms end to end: multi-agent systems, LLM orchestration, and the Kubernetes infrastructure that runs them.

-📍 Digital Nomad, currently in New Delhi · Open to new projects
+📍 India · Open to Senior / Lead roles — relocation or remote

-### What I'm building
+### Side projects

 | Project | What it does | Stack |
 | --- | --- | --- |